2022 Track & Field Meet

 **NOTE: Weigh-ins will not be conducted for pole vault at the Masters' division.**

 - Minimum of ten (10) members = $27 Registration Fee per athlete.
-5 event max.
+4 field event max, 5 event max total

-- Please contact our office for registration details: nutmeg@csmg.org or 860 788 7041.
+- Questions: nutmeg@csmg.org or 860 788 7041.

 Hartford HealthCare Rehabilitation Network (HHCRN) is the official medical partner for the Nutmeg State Games & CT Masters Games.
 HHCRN professional medical staff will be onsite at our various sport venues to provide exceptionally medical care for our participants.